SaschaWillems/Vulkan/README.md

 Vulkan interpretation of glxgears.
 Procedurally generates separate meshes for each gear, with every mesh having it's own uniform buffer object for animation.
 Also demonstrates how to use different descriptor sets.

-### Mesh rendering
+### Mesh loading and rendering
 <img src="./screenshots/basic_mesh.png" height="128px">

-Uses [assimp](https://github.com/assimp/assimp) to load and a mesh from a common 3D format.
-The mesh data is then converted to a fixed vertex layout matching a basic set of shaders.
+Uses [assimp](https://github.com/assimp/assimp) to load and a mesh from a common 3D format including a color map.
+The mesh data is then converted to a fixed vertex layout matching the pipeline (and shader) layout descriptions.

 ### Mesh instancing
 <img src="./screenshots/instancing.png" height="128px">